-- Kimpton Hotel Monaco Seattle: Given its big, Southern-style restaurant, Sazerac, and its playfully eclectic rooms, you might never guess that this downtown Kimpton hotel was created from a former telephone-company office building.
+- Kimpton Hotel Monaco Seattle: Given its swanky restaurant and playfully eclectic rooms, you might never guess that this downtown Kimpton hotel was created from a former telephone-company office building.
 Bring your pet, or request a pet goldfish during your stay, and enjoy the complimentary wine tastings held every evening.

 - Inn at the Market: For sheer romantic appeal, this cozy boutique hotel can’t be beat.
 Its secretive little courtyard entrance makes it feel hidden from the world, and yet it’s directly beside Pike Street Market, one of the busiest spots in Seattle.
 Some of the rooms have big views out over Elliott Bay to the Olympics.

 - The Inn at Virginia Mason & The Baroness Hotel: Up on First Hill, within easy walking distance of downtown and not far from the Frye Art Museum, the two buildings are heritage gems built as apartment buildings in the 1920s and 1930s.
 There’s a wealth of authentic, unchanged period detail in both of these meticulously cared-for buildings, where you will stay in a former apartment for a fraction of the cost of a downtown hotel.